taisei-project/taisei/doc/BUILD.rst

 ''''''''

 -  SPIRV-Cross >= 2019-03-22 (for OpenGL ES backends)
--  libshaderc (for OpenGL ES backends)
+-  libglslang (for OpenGL ES backends)
 -  `ANGLE <https://github.com/google/angle>`__ (useful for platforms with flaky/non-existent OpenGL support, such as Windows)
 -  GameMode headers (Linux only; for automatic